roxiness/v3.routify.dev/src/routes/docs/pages/1.guide/2.concepts/5.meta/index.md

 The value is parsed as a JSON value.
 If the value is omitted it will set to true.
 Hence `property=true` can be written simply as `property`.

-### Using meta to run scripts and fetch data at runtime
+### Using meta to run scripts and fetch data at buildtime

 To create dynamic buildtime metadata, we can create a meta js file with the same name as its component.
 For `movies.svelte`, we would name the metafile `movies.meta.js`